kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/04_model_kit/structure_topograph/unresolved/rhythm_structure/drift_over_long_sequences.md

 - **Prompt Engineering Kits**: Library of rhythm-aligned structural frames
 - **Drift Topography Lexicon**: Codified terrain names (e.g., Enumerative Slope, Semantic Sink, Meta Plateau)

-These support cognitive ergonomics in generative writing, editing, and evaluation.
+> These support cognitive ergonomics in generative writing, editing, and evaluation.

 ---

 ## ✅ Final Thought

-Phase Drift over long sequences isn’t a flaw—it’s a feature of temporal structure.
+Phase Drift over long sequences isn’t a flaw —
+it’s a feature of temporal structure.

-By measuring, mapping, and modulating it, we unlock new forms of structural fluency in AI-assisted language.
+By measuring, mapping, and modulating it,
+we unlock new forms of structural fluency in AI-assisted language.

-> _“What begins in rhythm may end in entropy—unless we learn to navigate the slope.”_
+> _“What begins in rhythm may end in entropy — unless we learn to navigate the slope.”_